-As it became clear the pandemic would have a lasting economic effect, the Federal Reserve moved quickly to make sure banks and businesses had enough money to continue lending.
-On March 15, 2020, the Fed lowered the target range for the fed funds rate by a full point.
-It went from a range of between 1.00% and 1.25% to a range of between 0% to 0.25%.
-It also took the unprecedented move of reducing the reserve requirement to zero.
-That enabled banks to lend all their deposits without keeping any in reserve.
+The Fed lowered the target range for the fed funds rate by a full point on March 15, 2020.
+It went from a range of between 1.00% and 1.25% to between 0% and 0.25%.
+The Fed also took the unprecedented move of reducing the reserve requirement to zero.
+This enabled banks to lend all their deposits without keeping any in reserve.

-As a result, bank lending rates reached record lows.
-For example, the fixed rate for a 30-year mortgage fell to 2.71% in early December 2020, the lowest in almost 50 years.
-By April 2021, it had risen slightly, reaching 3.18%, but the increase was short-lived; as of July 2021, rates are still below 3%.
+Bank lending rates reached record lows as a result.
+The fixed rate for a 30-year mortgage fell to 2.71% in early December 2020, the lowest in almost 50 years.
+It had risen slightly by April 2021, reaching 3.18%, but the increase was short-lived.
+Rates were still below 3% as of August 2021.

 Effects on the Housing Market

 Evicted families have usually exhausted all resources before losing their homes.
-As a result, they are more likely to experience homelessness, increasing the challenges associated with finding a job.
-Evictions also hurt property owners, as, without rental income, they may struggle to pay mortgages and risk foreclosure or bankruptcy.
+They are more likely to experience homelessness as a result, increasing the challenges of finding a job.
+Evictions also hurt property owners because they may struggle to pay mortgages and risk foreclosure or bankruptcy without rental income.

 Stimulus Spending and Debt